-Students start their adventure in one of the least populated and pristine regions in the world.
-Beginning in Argebtuba’s Nahuel Huapi National Park, participants learn the techniques of alpine trekking and perfect their technical skills as they prepare to summit an Andean peak (weather permitting).
-Patagonia's unique flora and fauna, snow-covered volcanic peaks, ice slopes and unique terrain has attracted many scientific expeditions over the years, including those of Charles Darwin.
-After extended backcountry living, students soon realize and appreciate the connection between teamwork and individual success.
+Students will start their adventure in one of the least populated and most pristine regions in the world.
+In Nahuel Huapi National Park, beginning in Chile, participants will learn the techniques of alpine trekking and perfect their technical skills as they prepare to summit an Andean peak (weather permitting.)
+Patagonia's unique flora and fauna, snow-covered volcanic peaks, ice slopes and terrain have attracted many scientific expeditions over the years, including those of Charles Darwin.
+After extended backcountry living in this unique environment, students will soon realize and appreciate the connection between teamwork and individual success.

-Students also complete a service project while in Patagonia.
+While in Patagonia, students are encouraged to live in the moment and immerse themselves in the culture.
+Outside of trying new foods and meeting locals, students will practice giving back by completing a service project.
 This project could include fence building, painting homes, harvesting fruit and building structures with local farmers.
 Participants can receive service project hours for going on this course and simply need to alert their instructors prior to the course start.

 After spending the first part of the journey traveling with heavy packs, students welcome the chance to carry their gear for the next phase in their canoe.
 Students can expect to spend a good deal of time each day in canoes as they go from campsite to campsite, moving through the unique ecosystem of the Everglades National Park and the Ten Thousand Islands off the Gulf Coast.
 These canoes are tandem, which means the crew works together in teams of two.
 Depending on the weather, the level of difficulty varies day to day, but crews learn marine expedition risk assessment and management, marine route planning and navigation, paddle strokes, canoe-based rescues, equipment use and how to work with a paddling partner.